Please wait while the search results are loading...

 Historically, the U.S. government has not been active in regulating drug prices.
 This is in sharp contrast to the rest of the world, as most other highly developed nations very tightly control drug prices.
 Another major difference, however, is that America operates a massive private health insurance industry (typically sponsored by employers), as well providing federal government-sponsored health coverage for certain parts of the population, including Medicare for people aged 65+ and Medicaid for people who meet certain low-income criteria.

-Medicare’s drug price negotiation will be limited to drugs that a) represent top levels of expenditures for Medicare, and b) are available only from a single source—that is, there is no competing generic drug on the market.
+Medicare’s drug price negotiation is limited to drugs that a) represent top levels of expenditures for Medicare, and b) are available only from a single source—that is, there is no competing generic drug on the market.
 The government can only negotiate the price of 10 top drugs, starting in 2026, growing by 15 to 20 additional drugs in subsequent years.
 The total may be capped at 250 major drugs.
 An analysis by the Kaiser Family Foundation estimates that this could eventually cover 7% of all Part D-covered drugs, which accounted for about 60% of recent Part D spending.
 These drugs are for widespread conditions like cancer, diabetes and arthritis.
 In certain circumstances where manufacturers raise prices on their drugs at a rate exceeding the annual rate of general inflation, the drug companies may be required to pay substantial rebates.

 Other restrictions apply to the negotiation process, with the goal of bypassing drugs that have not yet been on the market long enough for their manufacturers to recoup their research and development costs.
 Many observers and drug industry leaders are concerned that this new price control process will stifle the very high level of drug research, development and innovation that the U.S. pharmaceuticals sector has historically achieved.